LeifDiao/LeifDiao/README.md

 **[Codex Radar](https://github.com/LeifDiao/codex-radar)** <br> How healthy is your Codex workflow really?
 It runs a 9-dimension review, backs every finding with evidence, and hands you a professional report.

 **[Claude Radar](https://github.com/LeifDiao/claude-radar)** <br> Curious where your Claude Code workflow leaks time?
-It scores nine dimensions, turns weak spots into clear fixes, and writes it all up for you.
+It scores nine dimensions, turns weak spots into clear fixes, and writes it up into one clear report.

 **[Demand Radar](https://github.com/LeifDiao/demand-radar)** <br> Is your idea actually wanted or already overdone?
 It weighs the evidence, red-teams your assumptions, and hands you a verdict and a first move.